yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ## Abstract and learning objectives

-In this hands-on lab, you implement a proof-of-concept (PoC) for migrating an on-premises SQL Server 2008 R2 database into Azure SQL Database Managed Instance (SQL MI).
+In this hands-on lab, you implement a proof-of-concept (PoC) for migrating an on-premises SQL Server 2008 R2 database into Azure SQL Managed Instance (SQL MI).
 You perform assessments to reveal any feature parity and compatibility issues between the on-premises SQL Server 2008 R2 database and the managed database offerings in Azure.
 You then migrate the customer's on-premises gamer information web application and database into Azure, with minimal to no down-time.
 Finally, you enable some of the advanced SQL features available in SQL MI to improve security and performance in the customer's application.

 At the end of this hands-on lab, you will be better able to implement a cloud migration solution for business-critical applications and databases.